Portal about bathroom renovation. Useful tips

 she-doctor - doctor (woman)

-doctress - doctor (woman)
+doctress - doctor (female)

 The expansion of the professional range for female representatives contributed to the emergence of nouns with the suffix - ette: